 The bid/ask spread is the difference between the current price buyers are willing to purchase the instrument for and the price sellers are willing to sell it for.
 The bid is the lower price, whereas the ask is the higher price.
 Buy orders are always filled at the ask, and sell orders are always filled at the bid.
 A price chart displays the bid price only.
 In Builder, the bid/ask spread is only used if the Order Fill Rule option on the Evaluation Options tab ("Use Bid/Ask spread to determine fills") is checked.
 If so, market buy orders will be filled above the apparent market price (based on the chart), whereas market sell orders will be filled at the price seen on the chart.
 The bid/ask spread is part of the cost of the trade.

-When developing strategies for MetaTrader 4, this option should be used because MetaTrader 4 uses the bid/ask spread when evaluating strategies.
+The bid/ask spread is intended for forex trading and is not typically used for trading futures.
+When developing forex strategies for MetaTrader 4, this option should be used because MetaTrader 4 uses the bid/ask spread when evaluating strategies.
 This is consistent with the common practice in forex trading of paying for the trade through the spread rather than paying the broker a fixed commission.